sunwu2008/timerOracle/README.md

 # timerOracle
-Users input SQL and the time to run it.
+input SQL and the set timer to run it.
 The SQL is executed at the scheduled time.
 Users can download the resulting CSV from the provided link.

 /app